 When you use this as your barometer, you can buy more exotic currencies that have even double-digit interest rates.

-The way the smart money think is if the stock market is in an uptrend or moving up then they assume investors are in risk-taking type of environment.
+The way the smart money think is if the stock market is in an uptrend or moving up then they assume investors are in a risk-taking type of environment.
 Conversely, when the stock markets turn down, we’re in a risk aversion type of environment and investors will sell risky assets in which case the carry trade will not work.

-You need to optimize your carry trade by learning how to read when the carry trade unwinds.
+You need to optimize your carry trade by learning how to read when it unwinds.
 The carry trade is a buy and hold mentality, but at some point, the trend will eventually reverse.
 We can use the 200-day EMA to read when the trend is about to change and close the trade once NZD/CHF breaks below the 200-day EMA.

 The NZD/CHF exchange rate traded above the 200-day EMA for 328 consecutive days in which case you would have captured $2,764.35 just from the interest rate.